 According to the American Society to Prevent Cruelty to Animals (ASPCA), whether they want to go out not and whether it’s a bit chilly or not, pets need both fresh air and exercise.
 The staff cautions, however, that if your dog is a smaller breed (like chihuahuas) or has short hair, you might need to invest in some pet apparel for warmth.

-And if your best buddy is reluctant to put a paw outside the front door, you might need to work on some basic training before trying to force playtime in the snow, ASPCA Animal Trainer Kristen Collins advises.
+And if your best bud is reluctant to put a paw outside the front door, you might need to work on some basic training before trying to do playtime in the snow, ASPCA Animal Trainer Kristen Collins advises.

 I want to stress that small dogs like chihuahuas should never be forced to play outside if they don’t want to.
 Even with coats, they can’t handle the cold like other breeds.
 So if you can get them outside for 10 minutes of playtime, consider that a win!